Getting Admitted (Undergraduate)

 CSUSB applies the same academic standards to all students that apply for admission.
 In general, you must have completed high school with a grade of "C" or better in the A-G college prep courses.
 Students are encouraged to seek guidance from admissions counselors throughout the admissions process.
-Steps for admission include:

-- Obtain a copy of any military, high school and community college transcripts and contact the CSUSB Admissions Veterans Liaison Counselors to determine your eligibility for admission.
+Obtain a copy of any military, high school and community college transcripts and contact the CSUSB Admissions Veterans Liaison Counselors to determine your eligibility for admission.

 - Submit an application online at Cal State Apply.
 There is a $70 application fee.
 After successfully submitting your application, you should receive a confirmation email in approximately two weeks.
-Some applicants may be eligible to have the $55 dollar application fee waived.
+Some applicants may be eligible to have the $70 dollar application fee waived.
 To determine eligibility, visit the CSU Budget Office, Fee Waiver website.
 The application fee will automatically be waived for eligible applicants in accordance with the California Education Code.

 - Activate your MyCoyote account by selecting “Activate Your Account” and closely follow the directions on the subsequent screens.
 If you need help activating your MyCoyote Account, or you experience technical difficulties, contact the help desk at (909)537-7677.

 - Once activated, applicants are able to view the status of their admission process.
 Admission decisions will usually arrive via e-mail approximately two to four weeks after you have submitted your application.

 - Attend the appropriate Student Orientation and Registration (SOAR) session for your college.
 You can find this information on the SOAR for Freshman webpage and the SOAR for Transfer Students webpage.

 - After you register for classes submit your VA benefit forms to the CSUSB School Certifying Official for Veterans Education Benefits.